ohmjs/ohm/README.md

 What is this thing?
 ===================

 Ohm is a new object-oriented language for pattern matching.
-Like its older sibling [OMeta](https://github.com/alexwarth/ometa-js), it is based on [Parsing Expression Grammars (PEGs)](http://en.wikipedia.org/wiki/Parsing_expression_grammar), and [supports pattern matching on arbitrary data structures](http://tinlizzie.org/~awarth/papers/dls07.pdf), e.g., strings, lists, even JSON *(new)*.
+Like its older sibling [OMeta](https://github.com/alexwarth/ometa-js), it is based on [Parsing Expression Grammars (PEGs)](http://en.wikipedia.org/wiki/Parsing_expression_grammar), and [supports pattern matching on arbitrary data structures](http://tinlizzie.org/~awarth/papers/dls07.pdf), e.g., strings, lists, even JSON *(new in Ohm)*.

 One feature that distinguishes Ohm from OMeta and other parsing DSLs / frameworks is that it completely separates grammars from semantic actions.
 A grammar defines a language, and semantic actions specify what to do with valid inputs in that language.
 The benefits of this separation of concerns include: